 Assemble the casserole

 - Transfer roasted sweet potatoes, buckwheat, kale and black beans to a baking dish.
 Add the roasted garlic dressing.
 Top with breadcrumbs.
+Optional: Sprinkle with vegan Parmesan on top for an extra savory flavor.
 Bake for 10 more minutes.
 Enjoy!

 Notes